World’s largest virtual agentic engineering & quality conference

 Traditional visual testing tools already filter rendering noise, detect meaningful changes, and reduce false positives.
 Many integrate with CI/CD and offer batch approval features.
 Agents extend this by analyzing patterns across changes and managing the review workflow with minimal human input between deploy and review.

-Note: Visual testing tools detect changes.
-AI visual testing tools understand changes.
-Visual testing AI agents act on changes by running tests, filtering results, and organizing reviews, with minimal manual setup per test run.
+The progression is simple to remember: visual testing tools detect changes, AI visual testing tools understand changes, and visual testing AI agents act on changes by running tests, filtering results, and organizing reviews with minimal manual setup per test run.

 Learn how to implement flawless UI testing with this detailed visual regression testing guide, covering key benefits, methods, and best practices for scaling UI quality.